Physical and Psychological Health Problems - Help is Available

 The Wellness Center professional will consult with the student to review the best currently available medical information, treatment plans, and other relevant information regarding student’s individual circumstances.
 The student will be asked to sign releases necessary to permit communication between relevant health and mental health professionals, including the student’s health and mental health care providers, applicable Wellness Center professionals, and other appropriate university administrators.

 The Wellness Center professional may consult with appropriate university administrators regarding the student’s return.
 The Wellness Center professional may provide recommendations to other university departments to enable the student’s successful return to studies and safe participation in the university community.
 The Wellness Center professional will discuss any such recommendations with the student.
-In the event that the student does not agree to the recommendations, or return at that time is not recommended, then the Associate Vice President of Student Affairs or their designee may discuss withdrawal options with the student.
+In the event that the student does not agree to the recommendations, or return at that time is not recommended, then the Associate Vice President of the Divison for Student Life or their designee may discuss withdrawal options with the student.
 Information regarding university and course withdrawal options is available in the catalog.

 Reviewed 8/2023 by Dr. Christopher Frazer, Executive Director, Wellness Center & Donna Schiavo, Clinical Director, Counseling Services, Wellness Center